dmo2118/lowbits/README.md

 modified, though it must remain available in memory during the sort process.
 This requires O(n log n) comparisons and O(n) space complexity.

-The bookkeeping here is fairly expensive.
+The bookkeeping here is fairly expensive: [libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/) std::sort() for plain integers can run 10-15 times faster.
 To get a sorted array from this algorithm, it can be much cheaper to copy the source array into the destination array, and sort that.
-To get the first N elements of the sorted destination sequence, it might be faster to feed the elements of the source array to a priority queue with a maximum size of N+1 elements.
+To get the first N elements of the sorted destination sequence, it's probably faster to feed the elements of the source array to a priority queue with a maximum size of N+1 elements.

 This repository contains a (mildly suboptimal) C++ implementation of the algorithm.
 See [`example.cpp`](example.cpp).